 - In the process of protein synthesis, the term “secondary structure” corresponds to the local folding of the protein at the primary structure level.

-- In primary structure, the closely arranged regions will come together to form weak interactions by hydrogen bonding and generate secondary structure of a protein.
+- In the primary structure, the closely arranged regions will come together to form weak interactions by hydrogen bonding and generate the secondary structure of a protein.